 A mixed breed dog can inherit the qualities of either parent breed.
 Some studies suggest that purebred dogs are more likely to experience certain health conditions than mixed breed dogs.

-Let’s take a closer look at some of the Golden Retriever mix breeds you can get!
+Let’s take a look at some of the most popular Golden Retriever mixes.
+Scroll down to meet them all!

 #1 Poodle Golden Retriever Mix

 The Golden Retriever Poodle mix is known as a Goldendoodle.
 They are a medium to large sized breed when fully grown – depending on the size of their parents.

 Mixed with the Golden Retriever’s color, your cross can have a beautiful coat!
 However, it is important to remember you cannot guarantee the coat your Goldendoodle will have.
 You aren’t guaranteed the low-shedding Poodle coat.
 If your Goldendoodle does inherit the Poodle coat, you will have more grooming needs on your hands!